-Find guidance related to Early Learning Scholarships in the most recent School Closure Guidance document, available on the COVID-19 Updates webpage.
+Find guidance related to Early Learning Scholarships in the most recent 2020-21 Planning Guidance for Minnesota Public Schools document, available on the COVID-19 Updates webpage.
 Please reference the Table of Contents within the guidance document to find the Early Learning section.

 Apply for a Scholarship

-To apply for a state early learning scholarship, contact the Area Administrator serving your county.
+To apply for a Pathway I state early learning scholarship, contact the Area Administrator serving your county.
 List of Area Administrators and eligibility criteria.

-Note: We do not accept applications at the Minnesota Department of Education.
+Note: We do not accept scholarship applications at the Minnesota Department of Education.

 What is an Early Learning Scholarship?

 An Early Learning Scholarship can help you pay for high-quality child care and early education to help your child get ready for school.
 A scholarship must be used at a Parent Aware-Rated program.
 Parent Aware is a rating tool to help parents select high-quality child care and early education programs.
 For more information, visit the Parent Aware website.

 The Early Learning Scholarships increase access to high-quality early childhood programs for 3- and 4-year-old children with the highest needs to improve school readiness for all young children.
 Children birth to 2 years old are eligible if they meet one or more of the following criteria:

 - Child of a teen parent.